No. 24 Utah routs No. 4 Oregon, ending Ducks’ CFP hopes

-SALT LAKE CITY (AP) — Britain Covey returned a punt 78 yards for a touchdown on the final play of the first half, giving Utah 14 points in 27 seconds and a 28-0 lead, and the No. 24 Utes ended No. 4 Oregon’s College Football Playoff hopes with a 38-7 victory Saturday night.
+The No. 4 Ducks never really had a chance against the Utes after no. 24 Utah scored 14 points in the final 27 seconds before halftime to take a four-touchdown lead.
+Britain Covey returned a punt 78 yards for a touchdown on the final play of the first half.

+”It really was a tough situation for them coming out and being down 28-0,” Utes coach Kyle Whittingham said. ”That was really the biggest portion of the game and the thing that really give us a ton of momentum.”

-Tavion Thomas ran for 94 yards and three touchdowns to help the Utes (8-3, 7-1 Pac-12) wrap up a share of the Pac-12 South title and a spot in the conference championship game.
+Tavion Thomas ran for 94 yards and three touchdowns to help the Utes (8-3, 7-1 Pac-12, No. 23 CFP) wrap up a share of the Pac-12 South title and a spot in the conference championship game.
 Utah has won four in a row.

 Thomas has run for a Utah-record 17 touchdowns this season.
 The previous mark was 15, shared by Zack Moss and John White IV.